checksum

 100% Portable..

-checksum usually operates as a regular installed desktop application with Explorer context menus, custom .hash, .md5 and .sha1 desktop icons, Windows start menu entries, and so on; but checksum can also operate in a completely portable state, and happily works from a pen-drive, DVD, or wherever you happen to be; no less than total portability.
+checksum usually operates as a regular installed desktop application with Explorer context menus, custom .hash, .md5, .sha1 and .blake2 desktop icons, Windows start menu entries, and so on; but checksum can also operate in a completely portable state, and happily works from a pen-drive, DVD, or wherever you happen to be; no less than total portability.

-Even with its little brother, simple checksum tagging along, the whole lot fits easily on a floppy disk, enabling you to create SHA1 and MD5 hashes, wherever you are.
-To activate portable mode, simply drop a checksum.ini file next to checksum.exe, you're done.
+Even with its little brother, simple checksum tagging along, the whole lot fits easily on the smallest pen-drive (the 32 bit version will UPX onto a floppy disk!), enabling you to create BLAKE2, SHA1 and MD5 hashes, wherever you are.
+To activate portable mode, simply drop a checksum.ini file next to checksum.exe (or run one-time with the "portable" switch), you're done.

-It's no problem to run checksum both ways simultaneously, or to run checksum in portable mode where checksum is already installed on the desktop.
+It's no problem to run checksum both ways simultaneously, or to run checksum in portable mode on a desktop where checksum is already installed.
 Simply put, if there's a checksum.ini next to it, checksum will use it, and if there isn't an ini there, checksum uses the one in your user data folder (aka.
 "Application Data", aka.
 "AppData").

-If you like applications to run in a portable state, even on your own desktop, no problem; you can skip the installer altogether and simply extract files.zip to wherever you like.
-It's in the installer's files/ directory.
+If you like applications to run in a portable state, even on your own desktop, no problem; you can skip the installer altogether and simply copy the files (checksum.exe and simple checksum.exe) to wherever you like.
+They are in the installer's files/ directory inside the main zip archive.
 There's also a checksum.ini inside the archive, so you can unzip-and-go.

 Introducing..
 The Unified Hash Extension™